whereisyusuf/openai-apim-restrict-consumers/README.md

 ## Restricting Consumers

 We restrict certain consumers by assigning them to products with lower threshold values.
-If they exceed these thresholds, they will receive a response with a status code of 428 (Precondition Required) or 429 (Too Many Requests), depending on whether they exceeded the token limit or the rate limit.
+If they exceed these thresholds, they will receive a response with a status code of 429 (Too Many Requests), depending on whether they exceeded the token limit or the rate limit.

 ## Getting Started